santosh/capitalizr/README.md

 have 3 or less letters.
 The file looks pretty if it has all words in capitalcase in it.

+##Why not sed?##
+ * Because capitalizr is easy to use
+ * sed doesn't takes input from stdin, it just works on piping.

 ##Requirements:##
  * Unix/Linux
  * Python